 Katie is an environmental scientist with over ten years of higher education.
 She’s also a wife and mother of two young boys.
-With the birth of her second son, she decided to take a break from applied economics and focus on family life.
+With the birth of her second son, she decided to take a break from applying economics to climate change research and focus on family life.
 Kate enjoys her role as a stay at home mom, but there are a few things that improve each day: a great cup of coffee to sip while enjoying a new book or magazine article, her planner to keep everything on track, a walk in the woods or a good bike ride with her camera to break up the day, and a piece of chocolate followed by a cocktail to wind down at night.

 Katie spends her springs in the kitchen where quiche is her specialty, her summers in the garden harvesting lavender, her falls re-establishing her down dogs, and her winters in the craft room scurrying to finish up Christmas presents.